 Every day we are exposed to a range of sounds, and most of them will be at safe levels.
 But some sounds pose a risk to hearing, either because they’re too loud, or because we listen for too long!
 Some people are more risk than others because all the different sounds they hear at work, home, or during leisure activities add up to more than the safe listening limit, also known as your daily sound dose.

-At work.
 Some occupations put you at greater risk of developing a noise-induced hearing loss1:

 - Construction workers